eurofurence/ef-telecommunication-device-management-system/README.md

 6. Run with `docker compose up -d`
 7. Setup default permission groups: `docker compose exec -it backend python manage.py setuppermissions`
 8. Create Django superuser with `docker compose exec -it backend python manage.py createsuperuser`

+### Deploy a test installation using fixtures

+1. Create a running instance of the EF-TDMS.
+Do not set up permissions nor create a superuser yet.
+2. Load the desired fixtures into the database
+   - `docker compose exec -it backend python manage.py loaddata backend/fixtures/*`
+3. Set a password for the superuser
+   - `docker compose exec -it backend python manage.py changepassword admin`